Skip to content

 Additional Dev Mode Behaviors

-• Console logging — The React panel logs state changes, save events, and conditional logic evaluations to the browser console.
+• Console logging — the React panel logs state changes, save events, and conditional logic evaluations to the browser console.

 • Error boundaries — React component errors display a detailed stack trace overlay instead of silently failing.